Home » The healthcare industry is evolving in these 5 African countries…

 The Egyptian government has shown its commitment to improving healthcare access and quality through various initiatives and reforms.
 For instance, the government has allocated significant resources – through initiatives such as the Health Sector Reform Program – to healthcare infrastructure, expanding coverage, and strengthening primary healthcare services.

-Egypt has been investing significantly in healthcare infrastructure, including the construction and renovation of hospitals, clinics, and healthcare centers.
+Egypt has been investing significantly in healthcare infrastructure, including the construction and renovation of hospitals, clinics, and healthcare centres.
 These investments are meant to improve healthcare access, particularly in underserved rural areas, and upgrade existing facilities to meet international standards.

 Egypt has emerged as a leader in medical tourism across the Middle East and Africa regions.
-The country attracts patients from neighboring countries as well as international medical tourists seeking high-quality healthcare services at lower prices.
+The country attracts patients from neighbouring countries as well as international medical tourists seeking high-quality healthcare services at lower prices.
 In fact, in 2022, the medical tourism industry in Egypt achieved revenues upward of $12.2 billion.

 It is no secret that Egypt has a well-established pharmaceutical industry – one of the largest in the Middle East and North Africa regions, in fact.